codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 Oh wait...
 It seems that there is no difference in the CSS learning process. :D
 But I assure you that learning CSS is much more fun.

-There's another important thing I've to tell you about HTML containers.
+There's one more important thing I've to tell you about HTML containers.
 Just give me 30 seconds more to finish this tutorial before we start our [first CSS tutorial](https://codenart.github.io/beauty/ "ext").